Bibox Token Price Hits $0.22 on Top Exchanges (BIX)

-Bibox Token (CURRENCY:BIX) traded 16% lower against the dollar during the 1 day period ending at 22:00 PM Eastern on April 13th.
-Bibox Token has a total market cap of $18.71 million and approximately $10.07 million worth of Bibox Token was traded on exchanges in the last day.
-In the last seven days, Bibox Token has traded up 67.3% against the dollar.
-One Bibox Token coin can now be bought for about $0.22 or 0.00000346 BTC on popular exchanges.
+Bibox Token (CURRENCY:BIX) traded 14.5% higher against the U.S. dollar during the 24 hour period ending at 17:00 PM Eastern on April 20th.
+Bibox Token has a total market cap of $18.57 million and $11.34 million worth of Bibox Token was traded on exchanges in the last day.
+One Bibox Token coin can currently be purchased for $0.22 or 0.00000384 BTC on exchanges.
+During the last seven days, Bibox Token has traded down 2.3% against the U.S. dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.